stefanoschmidt1995/mbank/README.md

 	--full-match
 ```

-If you specify the `--full-match` option, the match will be recomputed without a metric approximation.
+If you specify the `--full-match` option, the match will be recomputed without a metric approximation: in this case, you want to speed things up with `--use-ray` and `--cache`.
 You can also throw some injection chosen from a file: you just need to set an input xml injection file with the `--inj-file` option.

 If you don't feel like typing all the options every time, you can add them to a text file and pass all of them through the `--ini-file` option.
 You can find an example ini file in the repo.
 To run it: